-(2) Amounts reported in this column represent the Company's contributions towards our named executive officers' medical insurance premiums (\$31,208 for Messrs.
+(2) Amounts reported in this column represent our contributions towards our named executive officers' medical insurance premiums (\$1,208 for Messrs.
 Murray, Hancock, Jergensen, and Sanford and \$35,021 for Mr. Apt), life insurance premiums (\$25,770 for Messrs.
-Murray and Hancock), life and disability insurance premiums (\$1,091 for Mr. Sanford and \$10,778 for Mr. Apt) and for Mr. Apt \$1,923 for the Company's 401(k) match.
-In addition, \$1,999,998 represents amounts paid by the Company to each of Messrs.
+Murray and Hancock), life and disability insurance premiums (\$1,091 for Mr. Sanford and \$10,778 for Mr. Apt) and for Mr. Apt \$1,923 for our 401(k) match.
+In addition, \$1,999,998 represents amounts paid by us to each of Messrs.
 Murray and Hancock pursuant to the Helios Consulting Agreement, which was terminated effective December 31, 2023, as further described in detail under "Certain Relationships and Related Party Transactions."

-(3) Amounts reflect cumulative payouts made pursuant to the Company's performance-based bonus programs maintained in 2023, including amounts that were earned but deferred pursuant to our Nonqualified Deferred Compensation Plan, as described below.
+Amounts reflect cumulative payouts made pursuant to our performance-based bonus programs maintained in 2023, including amounts that were earned but deferred pursuant to our Nonqualified Deferred Compensation Plan, as described below.
 Aggregate bonus amounts for 2023, other than Mr. Apt's annual cash bonus opportunity related to the NOI of our acquisitions, are not calculable as of the date of this prospectus.
-It is anticipated that the aggregate 2023 bonus amounts will be determined in the first quarter of 2024, at which time the Company will disclose the amounts of such bonuses.
+It is anticipated that the aggregate 2023 bonus amounts will be determined in the first quarter of 2024, at which time we will disclose the amounts of such bonuses.
 Please see the description of such awards under "Elements of Our Executive Officer Compensation program-2023 Bonuses" above.